Group members

 david.wheatcroft@zoologi.su.se

-I’m an Associate Professor at Stockholm University, broadly interested in avian communication from acoustic, behavioral, comparative, and neurogenomic perspectives.
+I’m an Associate Professor at Stockholm University, interested in communication within and across species boundaries.
+Members of my group use acoustic, behavioral, comparative, and neurogenomic perspectives on birds, primarily the pied flycatcher.
 Check out some past and ongoing projects and send an email if you have any questions or ideas to discuss!

 Lan Ma